 Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Perhaps unsurprisingly, Business Email Compromise (BEC) remains one of the most effective and costly cyber threats organisations face.
-Even with strong spam filters and multi-factor authentication (MFA), attackers continue to find ways to trick users into sending money or sensitive data.
+Even with strong spam filters and multi-factor authentication (MFA) in place, attackers continue to find ways to trick users into sending money or revealing sensitive data — and the tactics are becoming more sophisticated every year.

 The truth is simple: as long as email remains the backbone of business communication, BEC will persist.
-That's why modern Zero Trust security strategies focus on layered defences that combine identity protection, advanced email security, and user awareness training.
-This way, communication stays seamless for users whilst becoming nearly impossible for attackers to exploit.
+That's why modern Zero Trust security strategies focus on layered defences that combine identity protection, advanced email security, and user awareness training — keeping communication seamless for legitimate users whilst making it nearly impossible for attackers to exploit.

 The Problem with Email Security